 Below are the Top 10 Differences CA vs CS:

 The key difference between a CA and a CS are:

-- A CA can apply for jobs in the fields of auditing, accounting, taxation, consultancy, and management accounting whereas a CS can apply for jobs as legal experts, strategic managers, corporate planners, executive secretary, and chief advisor.
+- A CA can apply for jobs in the fields of auditing, accounting, taxation, consultancy, and management accounting, whereas a CS can apply for jobs as legal experts, strategic managers, corporate planners, executive secretaries, and chief advisors.

 CA vs CS Comparison Table

 Let’s discuss the top comparison between CA vs CS: